Real Name: Unknown; last name may be Tremont

 Seamus O'Murcadha, some info about the

 world: "Here are a couple of places which may be of some use to

 If you know anyone with a copy of Alan Moore's, "From Hell", have a leaf through the end notes for some information as well."

-Jonathan Tremont has a full entry in OHotMU 2006#11.
+Jonathan Tremont has a full entry in All-New OHotMU A-Z#11 (2006).

 Profile by Proto-Man and Snood.